Bug #52949

 Is APC meanwhile save on shared hosting environments to enable it by default on any installation?
 That was a blocker some years ago.
 Is this still true?

-Updated by Ingo Schmitt over 10 years ago
+Updated by Ingo Schmitt about 11 years ago

 APC ist still a problem in shared hosting when you not use FCGI.
 A solution more general would be better!
 And every solution which ist fast without any extra software would be even faster with a bytecode cache!

-Updated by Ernesto Baschny over 10 years ago
+Updated by Ernesto Baschny about 11 years ago

 The Install Tool has a "Configuration Preset" which detects if APC is present and has enough free memory and recommends in this case to switch some Extbase caches to it.
 So it's not "enabled by default" but a recommended setting through the Install Tool if available (and auto-configured this way if you install through the Step Installer and it detects this situation).